wenzhixin/multiple-select/docs/README.md

 #### onCheckAll

-Fires when all the options are checked by either clicking the "Select all" checkbox, or when the "checkall" method is programatically called.
+Fires when all the options are checked by either clicking the "Select all" checkbox or when the "checkall" method is programatically called.

 #### onUncheckAll